 I suggest to use Surrogate Key as Primary Key which is generated by database management system and not derived from any application data.
-In the background, Your primary key handled by database program and application user never aware about it.
+In the background, Your primary key handled by database program and application user.

 Are you creating a Primary Key for each and every table?

-If you are doing this, then you are doing right as per my view.
-But, If you are not doing this then your database has many HEAP tables which is not good because primary key also work as cluster index and also responsible for correct order of the data.
+If you are doing this, then you are doing right.
+But, If you are not doing this then your database may have many HEAP tables which are not good because primary key also works as cluster index and also responsible for the correct order of the data.

 Your best practice is to create an auto_increment column for each and every table.

-Now, task is for you, please check your database primary key and judge yourself.
+Now, a task is for you, please check your database primary key and judge yourself.

-In above theory whatever I have written is my view and concern, but you have might be a different view so take decision based on your system requirement.
+In above theory whatever I have written is my viewpoint and concern, but you might have a different view so take decision base on your system requirement.